omerseyrek/MarsRover/ReadMe.md

 5 1 E

 # Conributiron

 I marked up some points with "//todo", that parts needs to be improved,

 # Archeitectural Decisions

 chain of responsibility pattern implemented in order to excute L R and M comman arrays, any new type of command should implement IMarsRoverCommandHandler interface and should be linked to the chain of responsibility

 # Question Marks

-does the rovers accepted to exceed the plateu co-ordinate limits, i designed as it should be limited but, the rule should be discussed.
+does the rovers accepted to exceed the plateu co-ordinate limits, i designed as it should be limited but, the rule should be discussed. discus changeable and unchangable issues and rules.